Team-Arduino-Logique/Arduino-Logique/readme.md

 pip install pyserial tkmacosx
 ```

+To download the source code, click on the green `<> Code` button at the top of this page and select "Download Zip".

-To download the source code, you can clone the repository using git.
+You can also clone the repository using git.
 Open a terminal and run the following command:

 ```sh
 git clone https://github.com/Team-Arduino-Logique/Arduino-Logique.git